 After lamp operation, allow the lamp to cool down for a few minutes prior to moving, to prevent damage to the filament.
-Never run the lamp with the cover in place.
+Bullet connectors are provided for electrical connection.

 Lamp Operation

 It is recommended to operate the lamp from a constant current supply such as the Bentham 605/608: the required currents for the main variants are as follows:-